philipturner/ue5-nanite-macos/README.md

 /Users/<your username>/Documents/UnrealEngine
 ```

 Sign into Git through Xcode.
 Launch the "Xcode" app and go to Menu Bar > Xcode > Preferences > Accounts.
 Click the "+" button on the bottom left, then select the "GitHub" account type.
-A popup prompts you for a GitHub access token.
+A popup prompts you for a GitHub [access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
+Generate one with the following scopes. <ins>Do not</ins> close the browser window showing that token's letters/digits until you've cloned the UE5 repository.

+- admin:public_key
+- write:discussion
+- repo
+- user

 Enter the command below.
 If you are not already signed into Git, it will prompt you to sign in.
 The password expects an [access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token), not your GitHub account password.
 Create a token